Over the years I’ve been seeing Lua programs pop up in places that I didn’t expect, for example:

 - ESP- 8266 and NodeMCU micro controllers

 In this blog I wanted to document a couple of examples of using Lua on Raspberry Pi projects.
+(For a blog on using Lua with simple curses GUI’s).

 An Introduction of Lua

 Lua is a lightweight interpreted scripting language.
-The Lua interpreter is supported on most operating systems, however like Python not on all of its libraries are support on all OS’s.
+The Lua interpreter is supported on most operating systems, however like Python not all of its libraries are support on all OS’s.

 Lua’s greatest following is in the gaming world.
 The love2d graphic framework is open source and it works on Windows, Mac OS X, Linux, Android and iOS.

 There are some good Lua tutorials to get you jump started.
-If you’re familiar with Python and Basic programming the Lua language is fairly easy to learn
+If you’re familiar with Python and Basic programming the Lua language is fairly easy to learn.

 Install of Lua on a Raspberry Pi